 Dividing Marital Property

-In some cases, the courts may deviate from the equal division of assets and debts, but there has to a substantial and proven reason why it should be unequally split.
-In cases where there is proof that one spouse used marital funds to have a relationship outside of the marriage, then the other spouse is entitled to recover 50 percent of what was used to further the relationship.
+In some cases, the courts may deviate from the equal division of assets and debts, but there has to be a substantial and proven reason why it should be unequally split.
+In cases where there is proof that one spouse used marital funds to have a relationship outside of the marriage, the other spouse is entitled to recover 50 percent of what was used to further the relationship.
 For example, if Hank had an affair and spent $500 on his mistress, then Wilma is entitled to recover $250 from Hank.
-This may come out through a division of bank accounts, debts (Hank taking $250 more) or any other way that replenishes the funds to Wilma.
+This may come out through a division of bank accounts, debts, or any other way that replenishes the funds to Wilma.

-Equitable distribution may not seem fair to some individuals, but the fact remains that it was accumulated for the benefit of husband and wife and so it shall be divided equally.
+Equitable distribution may not seem fair to some individuals, but the fact remains that it was accumulated for the benefit of husband and wife, and it shall be divided equitably.